 Concordia students working for America Reads tutor at an elementary school in the Fargo-Moorhead area.

 Who coordinates the program?

 The program is entirely student-run with students serving as coordinators, student managers (or lead tutors), and tutors.

 How many students work for America Reads at Concordia?

-Each semester, the America Reads program at Concordia College employs approximately 30-40 tutors.
-Tutors have the opportunity to apply for leadership positions in the program by becoming a Lead Tutor, a Lead Tutor in Training, or the Program Coordinator.
+Each semester, the America Reads program at Concordia employs approximately 30-40 tutors.
+Tutors can apply for leadership positions in the program by becoming a Lead Tutor, a Lead Tutor in Training, or the Program Coordinator.
 Seven Lead Tutors are hired every semester.

-Is it only for students with certain majors?
+Is it only for students with specific majors?

-It is not required that students have any particular major, but only that they have a desire to help children.
-Tutors provide assistance in reading, but also serve as positive role models, mentors, and encouragers.
+Students are not required to have any particular major, just the desire to help children.
+Tutors provide assistance in reading but also serve as positive role models, mentors, and encouragers.
 Some training is provided for all tutors regarding basic reading techniques and other relevant topics.